Measurement of differential cross sections for Z boson pair production in association with jets at $\sqrt{s} =$ 8 and 13 TeV: Introduction

 Both the ATLAS and CMS Collaborations have measured the inclusive production cross section of \PZ boson pairs and the differential cross sections as a function of \PZ boson pair observables~\cite{AtlasZZ7Tev,Aad:2015zqe,Aaboud:2017rwm,ZZXS7TeVPaper,ZZXS8TeVPaper,ZZXS13TeV2015Paper,ZZXS13TeVPaper}.
 In this Letter we present new measurements of differential cross sections for the production of two \PZ bosons in association with jets in proton-proton (pp) collisions at $\sqrt{s}=8$ and $13\TeV$ that extend the analyses of Refs.~\cite{ZZXS8TeVPaper, ZZXS13TeVPaper} to jet variables.
 The most recent publication from the ATLAS Collaboration \cite{Aaboud:2017rwm} includes jet variables as well.
 The decay modes of the \PZ boson to electron and muon ($\ell = \Pe,\mu$) pairs have been exploited.
 Reconstructed distributions are corrected for event selection efficiency and detector resolution effects by means of an iterative unfolding technique, which makes use of a response matrix to map physics variables at generator level onto their reconstructed values.

 This Letter presents the dependence of the cross section on the jet multiplicity and the kinematic properties of the two \pt-leading jets (where \pt is the transverse momentum).
 Comparison with theoretical predictions provides an important test of the QCD corrections to $\PZ\PZ$ production.
 Normalized differential cross sections as a function of the \pt and pseudorapidity $\eta$ of the two \pt-leading jets, as well as their invariant mass (\mjj) and pseudorapidity separation (\detajj), are presented.
-The study of \mjj establishes the basis for future multiboson final-state searches and for the investigation of phenomena involving interactions with four bosons at a single vertex, while the measurement of the \detajj distribution is instrumental in the study of vector boson scattering with the same final state as that of this analysis.
-The results presented in this paper form the ground on which the vector boson scattering analysis~\cite{ZZVBS13} has been built, and pave the road towards its extension to the full 13\TeV data set.
+The study of \mjj establishes the basis for future multiboson final-state searches and for the investigation of phenomena involving interactions with four bosons at a single vertex, while the measurement of the \detajj distribution is instrumental in the study of vector boson scattering.
+The analysis presented in this paper together with the analyses reported in~\cite{ZZXS7TeVPaper,ZZXS8TeVPaper, ZZXS13TeV2015Paper, ZZXS13TeVPaper,ZZVBS13} seeks a detailed understanding of the SM processes that generate four leptons in the final state through the production of two Z bosons.
 All measurements are compared to predictions from recent Monte Carlo (MC) event generators.
 The data sets correspond to integrated luminosities of 19.7 and 35.9\fbinv, collected by the CMS Collaboration at 8 and 13\TeV, respectively.